bright/new-www/_posts/2018-09-07-definition-of-done.md

 ![Happy image](/images/definition-of-done/happy.jpg)

 Clear workflow and unequivocal Definition of Done are necessary for the smooth work of the team.
 When the project manager is well informed about the progress and possible delays he can communicate it well to stakeholders.
 In case of any obstacles, the project manager can respond quickly and simplify the development process.
-On the other hand, the developer does not have the feeling of prolonged work time because it is divided into clear phases.
+On the other hand, developers do not have the stressful feeling of prolonged work time because it is divided into clear phases.
+No more "almost ready features" is beneficial to the whole team and it allows you to notice the problems that occur much earlier.